rjfarmer/gfort2py/README.md

 - [ ] Generic/Elemental functions
 - [ ] Functions as an argument
 - [x] Unary operations (arguments that involve an expression to evaluate like dimension(n+1) or dimension((2*n)+1))
+- [x] Functions returning an explicit array as their result

 ### Accessing common block elements